muratalkhadam/ship-segmentation/readme.md

-# Project: Semantic Segmentation Solution for Airbus Challenge Task (UNet Model Implementation)
+# Semantic segmentation solution for Airbus Challenge Task
+## UNet Model Implementation with dice score target metric

 This project is a semantic segmentation solution for the [Airbus Ship Detection Challenge](https://www.kaggle.com/c/airbus-ship-detection/overview).
-The goal of the challenge is to develop an algorithm that can accurately identify ships in satellite images.
+The goal of the challenge is to develop a model that can accurately identify ships in satellite images.

 ## Purpose
 The purpose of this project is to provide an implementation of the [UNet](https://arxiv.org/abs/1505.04597) model for semantic segmentation.
 By utilizing the UNet architecture, the project aims to accurately segment and identify ships in satellite images provided by the Airbus Ship Detection Challenge.